beynar/syncrostate/README.md

 ## Roadmap

-- [ ] Add support for Set and Map types
-- [ ] Find a way to make syncrostate schema optional
+- [ ] Find a way to make syncrostate schema optional,
 - [ ] Add support for recursive types
 - [ ] Add support for nested documents
 - [ ] Add a simple way to manage awareness sharing